Freemium Pricing for SaaS: Great to Improve Customer Acquisition

 If you want my team to help with your eCommerce SEO campaigns, click here.

 The freemium model is one of many pricing models used by SaaS companies.
-While offering a free service to most users, it is primarily a growth strategy, as opposed to a standalone business model.
-If free users will help promote the brand through word of mouth, a very small fraction of users will eventually convert into paying customers.
+By offering a free service to most users, it's a fantastic growth strategy but doesn't work so well as a standalone business model.
+Free users can help promote the brand through word of mouth, and then a small fraction of users end up converting into paying customers.

 But to offer your core product for free, you must be prepared to handle a large number of customers, both paying and non-paying.
 If you don't have the necessary infrastructure in place, the cost of giving away your product will become too high and will eventually become unsustainable.